Best Cambodia travel tips and advice

 Best Time To Travel To Cambodia

-Cambodia is known for its predominantly tropical monsoon and Savanna climate, and its diverse geography leads to varying weather patterns.
+Known for its predominantly tropical monsoon and Savanna climate, Cambodia’s diverse geography leads to varying weather patterns.
 Although cooler temperatures prevail in the elevated Cardamom and Dangrek mountains, warmer temperatures prevail in the busy plains.
+Best Cambodia Tip on when to go:

-• Cambodia dry season: The best time to visit is between November and April, when minimal rainfall is expected.
+- Dry season: The best time to visit is between November and April when minimal rainfall is expected.
 During this dry season, temperatures are much more relaxed, ranging between 20 and 30 degrees Celsius, with minimal rainfall.

 Transportation in Cambodia